How to Measure for a Metal Roof Like a Pro

 Don’t forget the backside.
 Measure from the ridge to the edge, just like the front.
 Ensure all dimensions match up for a seamless installation.

 Take your time with these steps.
 Good measurements save headaches down the line.
 Remember, a few extra minutes here can save hours later.
+Write every measurement down, then verify each plane before you order material.
 Measure twice, cut once.
 It’s a mantra for a reason.
 Every detail counts, so cover all your bases.

 Calculating the Number of Metal Panels